 Buy the book here!

 In this book, Carol Dweck explores years of research and studies and discusses a Growth Mindset vs Fixed Mindset.

-The Fixed mindset is where someone is constantly validating their talent, self worth, and superiority.
+The fixed mindset is where someone is constantly validating their talent, self worth, and superiority.
 Fixed mindset people believe its all natural and not hard work.
 They blame others or get discouraged during setbacks.
 They cant take constructive criticism, they take it personal.
-Fixed Mindset poeple tend to be "Know-it-All's."
+Fixed mindset people tend to be "Know-it-All's."